sf-wdi-15/notes/week_08_optimizations/day_2_json_and_jquery_xhr/dusk_ajax/README.md

 });
 ```

-Here's an example of how we might use this function to search the OmDbAPI for all movies containing the word "Stargate":
+Here's an example of how we might use this function to search the OMDb API for all movies containing the word "Stargate":

 ```js
 // Set the URL to use for the search